Axway/api-builder-docs/content/en/docs/developer_guide/flows/manage_flows/_index.md

 date: 2021-10-01
 ---

 Flows are acyclic directed graphs of operational flow-nodes, which are composed of inputs, logic, and outputs.
-They are used by endpoints, which require them for their runtime functionality of taking inputs and turning them into responses when an endpoint is hit.
-For reference information on flow orchestration and flow-node configuration, refer to [Flow-nodes](/docs/developer_guide/flows/flow_nodes/).
+They are used by endpoints and other [flow-triggers](/docs/developer_guide/flows/flow_triggers/), which require them for their runtime functionality of taking inputs and turning them into responses when a flow-trigger is invoked.
+For reference information on flow orchestration and flow-node configuration, refer to [flow-nodes](/docs/developer_guide/flows/flow_nodes/).

 ## Add API endpoints